 I have always been attracted to business because it seems like such a unique and diversified set of skills that are required to truly succeed.
-I have a law school prep and bar exam prep company – but knowing the law really well doesn’t pay the bills.
-It is the ten thousand things that go with it that does.
-Meaning . . . setting up a website, marketing, getting appointments with law schools, making stellar outlines, delegating when I can’t do it all and knowing who to delegate to.
+Meaning, there are things like . . . setting up a website, marketing, getting appointments with clients, and delegation.

 This is one of the advantages of being an entrepreneur that I overlooked in the beginning.
 I figured I knew what I was doing and that even if I didn’t, I could figure it out without falling down too many times.
 But I was wrong.
 And very grateful for it.

 It is exciting to build something from the ground up.
 Especially when you love what you do.
 It is such a cool feeling to make something out of nothing.
 And it is so fun to hire awesome people to work for the company.
 And to have amazing clients, many of whom are not only paying customers, but also friends!